Building Muscle: A Guide to Gaining Lean Muscle Mass

 6. Track Your Progress

 Don’t rely on the mirror alone.
-Use:
+Use multiple methods to gauge your progress:

-A training log (track your workouts and weights)
+A training log (track your workouts and weights).

-Body measurements (arms, chest, legs, waist)
+Body measurements (arms, chest, legs, waist).

-Progress photos (monthly works best)
+Progress photos (monthly works best).

-Strength improvements (can you lift more this month than last?)
+Strength improvements (can you lift more this month than last?).

 Final Thoughts

 Gaining muscle mass is a journey of discipline, patience, and hard work.
-It’s not about doing everything perfectly—it’s about doing the right things consistently.
+It’s not about doing everything perfectly; it’s about doing the right things consistently.

+Lift heavy.
+Eat enough.
+Rest well.
+Repeat.
 Whether your goal is to build strength, look more athletic, or feel more confident in your body, start today, stay committed, and trust the process.

 Need help designing a muscle-building program or nutrition plan?
 Drop your questions in the comments or get in touch, we’re here to support your gains!